4 ways to ensure your team feels valued without in-person connections

 Make time to listen and connect

 Many organizations have discovered the value of informal check-ins during COVID-19.
 It’s important for employees to know you’re available to hear new ideas, answer questions, and discuss their concerns.
-The pandemic has also encouraged many of us to be more vulnerable with our co-workers.
+The pandemic has also encouraged many of us to be more vulnerable with our coworkers.

-As Jenn Hyman, co-founder of Rent the Runway, recently told the host of NPR series How I Built Resilience, “People are always telling you and asking you to show up as a leader, and I think that what this period has taught me is that sometimes you just have to show up as a friend, and show up as a human.”
+As Jenn Hyman, cofounder of Rent the Runway, recently told the host of NPR series How I Built Resilience, “People are always telling you and asking you to show up as a leader, and I think that what this period has taught me is that sometimes you just have to show up as a friend, and show up as a human.”

 Boundaries and walls meant to keep colleagues at distance naturally come down when pets and children crash video calls or a UPS delivery person suddenly rings the doorbell during a meeting.
 We all have messy, imperfect lives, and connecting remotely has “created this intimacy around our team that I’ve never felt so strongly before,” said Hyman.